Inclisiran (Leqvio)

 - Member has a history of clinical atherosclerotic cardiovascular disease (ASCVD) (see Appendix A); and

-- Current LDL-C level greater than or equal to 70 mg/dL with a contraindication or intolerance to statins (see Appendix B); and
+- Member has a current LDL-C level greater than or equal to 70 mg/dL; or

 -

-Member will continue to receive concomitant statin therapy if no contraindication or intolerance (see Appendix B); or
+- Member has a contraindication or intolerance to statin therapy (see Appendix B); or

 -